 The first time Cruz and I met produced flutters of hope in me.
 But I had experienced flutters before.
 There were always moments that tended to get your hopes up, but those hopes always seemed to get smashed.
 But the second day Cruz and I were together started to make me feel as though this wasn’t one of those times.
 There seemed to be more present than in my previous, bad experiences.

 The flutters of my heart turned into beats.
-Moving much deeper within me, my soul awakened and was joyful for what seemed like the first time in my life.
-No longer was life monotonous and something I observed, it was something I now participated and gloried in.
+Moving much deeper within me, my soul awakened and was joyful in a way I had never been before.
+No longer was life monotonous and something I observed and merely tried to fit myself into, but rather it was something I now participated and gloried in.
 Life was no longer a song I heard other people singing.
 It was now a song I knew the words to.

 Enveloped in monotiny’s employ